sCrypt-Inc/scryptTS-docs/docs/tokens/ft.md

 We then feed that partially constructed transaction via the second contract call, which will unlock the `HashPuzzleFT` instance.
 Just like the first call, this call also has the `multiContractCall` flag set.

 Once the transaction is fully built, we can sign and broadcast it using the `SmartContract.multiContractCall` function.

+The above code is an example based on v2, but the same can be achieved using v1.

 ## `buildStateOutputFT`